danfosterfire/Rfuels/README.md

 -   Most versions of the protocol also call for measuring the depth of the entire fuelbed, but this information is not used for estimating the fuel load represented by the sample

-Rfuels requires the input fuels data to be formatted as a .csv file with a row for each observation (a transect on a specific date).
-The .csv table must have at least these columns (column names are exact):
+Rfuels requires the input fuels data to be formatted as a dataframe with a row for each observation (a transect on a specific date).
+The dataframe must have at least these columns (column names are exact):

 -   **plot\_id**: Plot IDs identify the sampling location.
 If you have a nested study design with "stand A plot 1" and "stand B plot 1", use "A-1" and "B-1" as PlotIDs.
 (This will be helpful when running statistical analyses later.)
 There may be multiple inventory dates per plot\_id and/or multiple transects sharing a plot\_id. plot\_id will be coerced to a character vector on import.